 Lack of experience is no longer an obstacle to getting a job if you are young and talented and see your future as a translator.
 Translation agencies generally expect applicants to have a certain level of experience.
-Luisa’s minimum requirement is 500 pages.
+Luisa’s minimum requirement is 500 pages or 120 000 words.
 However, philology students who are still at university or have just graduated or young people who are otherwise skilled in languages do not have such experience, and as such their talents might go to waste.
 In order to prevent this, we introduced a unique solution to the European translation market by launching our Junior Programme in 2012.
 In short, this allows us to give promising newcomers a chance to gain translation experience.

 About the Junior programme

 The programme involves independent work with real-life translation orders.
 In addition to constant feedback, juniors are also paid for each job they do.

 Junior translators work on easier materials and everyday texts: summaries, simple specialised texts (economy, banking, health care, technology, law, etc.), correspondence, articles, user manuals and other professional and educational texts.
 Applicants’ areas of expertise are highlighted by their sample translations.

 You maintain your Junior status until you have translated 500 pages.
 This can take up to three years in the case of the most common language combinations.
 Juniors who receive very good feedback, participate in the training sessions organised by our senior editors and complete their higher education may then be offered a job under regular conditions that apply to post-juniors or fully fledged translators.